devremoto/tgappmodel/Readme.md

 # TUGON App Model

-App model is starter a .NET core web application ready with some features including new libraries and frameworks.
+App model is a basic .NET core web application ready with some features including new libraries and frameworks.
 At the frontend we use angular 8 and at back and we have a REST api with .net Core and DDD approach

 ## Backend

-- .Net CORE
+- .Net CORE 3.0
 - Asp.net CORE
 - Entityframework CORE
 - Swagger
 - NLog
-- BingTrranslate API
+- BingTranslate API

 ## Frontend